NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Windows Server 2008 R2

-        5.  []{#using_Remote .anchor}When you run Server Manager from a
-            Windows 8 workstation using Remote Server Administration Tools, which of the following elements do *not* appear in the default display?
+        5. When you run Server Manager from a Windows 8 workstation using Remote Server Administration Tools, which of the following elements do *not* appear in the default display?

             a.
 The Dashboard